data-catering/data-caterer/docs/docs/guide/data-source/http/http.md

 #### Schema

 We can point the schema of a data source to a OpenAPI/Swagger document or URL.
-For this example, we will use the OpenAPI document found under `docker/mount/http/petstore.json` in the data-caterer-example repo.
+For this example, we will use the OpenAPI document found under `docker/mount/http/petstore.json` in the data-caterer repo.
 This is a simplified version of the original OpenAPI spec that can be found [**here**](https://petstore.swagger.io/).

 We have kept the following endpoints to test out: